I’ve said it before and I’ll say it again: GoPros are cool cameras, but they’re not for all types of vloggers.

 One of the biggest offerings that it has is Spherical Capture.
 This means it can take 360-degree photos—and it does it well.
 For vloggers, though, this is more of a gimmick than anything else.
 You just won’t use it in your vlogs.

-However, there is one 360 degrees feature that you will use: audio.
+However, there is one 360-degree feature that you will use: audio.
 Fusion is the only GoPro to offer this.
 It has several microphones in different locations around the camera so that sound comes from every direction—this can be pretty handy in providing an immersive experience for your viewers.

 Conclusion

-While GoPros should never been seen as the go-to vlogging camera.
+While GoPros should never be seen as the go-to vlogging camera.
 They can be a powerful vlogging tool for certain vloggers who pursue a specific type of vlog (i.e. action, sports, etc).

 Picking out the right GoPro is essential and requires a thorough assessment of what your vlogging needs are and which camera can best fulfill them.